minanagehsalalma/WiFiInfoView-WebUI/README.md

 EXPORT_CSV       = r"C:\path\to\your\wifi.csv"
 ```

 ### 3\.
-Create Mapping File
+The Mapping File

-Create an empty JSON file named `ssid_mapping.json` in the same directory as `app.py`.
+The file named `ssid_mapping.json` in the same directory as `app.py`.
 This file will store your custom names for hidden SSIDs.

 ```json
 {}